 Hitachi Capital (UK) PLC (Company) is committed to protecting the privacy of your personal information.
 For the purpose of applicable data protection law, including the Data Protection Act 1998 and, from its entry into force on 25 May 2018, the General Data Protection Regulation (Regulation (EU) 2016/679) (together, DP Law), the Company is the data controller.
 You will see the Company referred to as Hitachi and Hitachi Capital European Vendor Solutions on our website (Site).
 Our Privacy Notice explains what we do with any personal information which we collect from you, including when you use our Site and when you interact with us in other ways offline, for example during the credit application process.
 If you have any questions regarding our Privacy Notice, please contact us at firstname.lastname@example.org

 This Privacy Notice explains how we collect, use and disclose personal information about you when you visit the Site and when you contact us, whether by e-mail, post, fax or telephone using the contact options on the Site.
-The information you provide to us may then be shared with other companies in the Hitachi Capital (UK) PLC group (Group).
-Where we refer to the Company, this will also include the Group unless we explain otherwise.
+The information you provide to us may then be shared with other companies in the Hitachi Capital (UK) PLC group (see below all companies that form the “Group”).
+Where we refer to the Company, this will also include the Group unless we explain otherwise.”

 The personal information we collect from you is used primarily to enable us to provide the specific service you require and to help you access your account securely.